bo0ts/mango/doc/source/cpp/mango-modular-design.rst

 By using mango_on_glut and mango, simulations can be built in C++ just as in the previous section.
-It should be a straightforward matter to create equivalent OS-layers (for lack of a better name) that accomplish the same tasks but use a library other than GLUT, perhaps a cross-platform GUI like WxWidgets.
-In the event that an enterprising developer ever implements such an OS-layer, it can be hoped that they will name it 'mango_on_wxwidgets' and that it will be easily swappable with mango_on_glut.
+It should be a straightforward matter to create equivalent intermediate OS layers (for lack of a better name) that accomplish the same tasks but use a library other than GLUT, perhaps a cross-platform GUI like WxWidgets.
+In the event that an enterprising developer ever implements such an intermediate OS layer, it can be hoped that they will name it 'mango_on_wxwidgets' and that it will be easily swapped with mango_on_glut.

 The dependencies of mango_on_glut are mango, OpenGL and GLUT.